-The downside of a bridge attached with crowns is that it requires a layer of the healthy adjacent teeth to be removed in order for the crows to fit properly.
+The downside of a bridge attached with dental caps (crowns) is that it requires a layer of the healthy adjacent teeth to be removed in order for the crowns to fit properly.
 If the patient ever wants to switch to a tooth implant, for example, the other teeth would need to be re-crowned individually.

 Bridges are a natural-looking and long-lasting way to replace one – or even two – missing teeth.
 However, denture prices are likely to be more affordable than bridges.

 False teeth may not be the ideal solution for everyone, and if worn long-term there is a risk of deterioration of the jaw bone.
-Still, they are an affordable way to fill a gap in your smile or replace all your teeth.
-Thanks to modern advances, they look more natural and feel more comfortable than ever before.
+Still, lower denture costs mean they are an affordable way to fill a gap in your smile or replace all your teeth.
+Thanks to modern advances, denture options look more natural and feel more comfortable than ever before.
 If you've never had dentures, or are looking to get a new set, you can read our article on new dentures for more information.